Residential Eating Disorder Treatment Centers

 As each patient’s treatment begins to conclude, we provide responsibilities and additional courses to help them begin the transition back to being in control of their own life and health.
 We want to make sure that when our patients leave our facility, they leave ready to succeed in living a fulfilling life.

-Our eating disorder residential treatment center is located in Orem, UT.
+Our eating disorder treatment facility is located in Orem, UT.
 Call us at 888-224-8250 or contact us via our online form to begin your journey of healing today.

 Who Is a Candidate:

-- Adult and adolescent female patients ages 13 years through adulthood
+- Adult and adolescent patients ages 13 years through adulthood

 - Primary diagnosis of eating disorder